michellab/BioSimSpace/paper/paper.md

    index: 3
  - name: Department of Chemistry and Institute of Structural and Molecular Biology, University College London
    index: 4
+ - name: Centre for Computational Chemistry, School of Chemistry, University of Bristol
+   index: 5
 date: \today
 bibliography: paper.bib
 ---